What is the evidence base for the CSNAT?

 Why is the CSNAT answer format important for finding out what carers’ priorities are?

-This is consistent with feedback from practitioners which has been that the domain in which very much more support is needed is often not be the issue of most importance to the carer i.e. the one they want to talk about with the practitioner.
+This is consistent with feedback from practitioners that the domain in which very much more support is needed is often not be the issue of most importance to the carer i.e. the one they want to talk about with the practitioner.
 Therefore, to apply a numerical scale to the CSNAT may result in the priorities of the carers being missed.

 Who is currently using the CSNAT?